alefesouza/project-guidelines/README.md

 ## <a name="unit-testing"></a> Unit Testing

-I like to unit test almost all my projects, specially my job projects, just to have a good sleeping at night without thinking what if something goes wrong, the tools I like the most to use:
+I like to unit test almost all important projects, just to have a good sleeping at night without thinking what if something goes wrong, the tools I like the most to use:

 [PHPUnit](https://github.com/sebastianbergmann/phpunit) for PHP projects.